 Climbing.
 Do your kids love climbing stairs and taking elevators to high places?
 If so, make sure to get tickets for the elevator when you visit the Sagrada Familia church.
 A cheaper alternative is the elevator that takes you to the rooftop of the Cathedral of St. Eulàlia, or even the one inside the Columbus statue at the end of La Rambla.

 Parks.
 Park Guell wasn’t designed to be a normal park, so don’t expect it to be full of playgrounds when you visit it (there are some, but they aren’t easy to find as they aren’t located near the monumental area).
 Instead, take your kids to Parc de la Ciutadella.
 If they fancy a longish subway ride, the playgrounds of Parc de Diagonal Mar are lots of fun.

+AND BONUS!
 Want to give them a very special treat?
-Share this post and we’ll tell you where to take them for that!

 Barcelona amusement parks.
 Let’s celebrate your successful Barcelona trip and reward your kids for having behaved so well!
 A trip to Barcelona with children wouldn’t be complete without a visit to one of our amusement parks.
 If your children are young, head over to the Tibidabo amusement park for an afternoon of fun rides.
 If they’re teens and you can spend a whole day out, take the train to the Port Aventura theme park owned by Universal Studios near Tarragona.